nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-upgrade-notes/web-ui-upgrade-notes-lts-2021.md

 #### Forked nuxeo-document-content Might Lose Selection Actions

-After [NXP-25345](https://jira.nuxeo.com/browse/NXP-25345), Nuxeo Web UI introduced the ability to override selection actions.
+Since [NXP-25345](https://jira.nuxeo.com/browse/NXP-25345), Nuxeo Web UI introduced the ability to override selection actions.
 Elements that were forked from an older version of `nuxeo-document-content` and that override the `selectionActions` native slot with new content will be missing the contributions to the `RESULTS_SELECTION_ACTIONS` nuxeo slot.
 This can be rectified by adding the desired actions to the new slot, and by deleting the following piece of code:

 ```
 <div slot=“selectionActions”>